Ali Zafar: Music career

 Zafar released a single "Urain Ge" as tribute to victims of APS Peshawar attack in early 2015, featuring many Pakistani artists.
 His voice was also featured in the song "DJ", which was sung by Sunidhi Chauhan for the film Hey Bro.
-He then also sang a song for Defence Day, "Hanstay Hanstay".
+He then also sang a song for Defence Day, "Hanstay Hanstay Youn Hi Hum Chalen".

-As of 2016, he working on his fourth music album.
+As of 2016, he was working on his fourth music album.
+Roshni eventually released in 2025.